 Last Chance Falls (120 ft): When in flow, Last Chance Falls is arguably the most dramatic waterfall in the Ventana Wilderness.
 The falls flow over an overhanging precipice in an impressive free fall with a large cavern behind the falls.
 A natural amphitheater of cliffs surrounds the falls and the setting surrounding the falls is fit for a scene out of Jurassic Park.
 The ephemeral nature of Last Chance Falls makes it particularly special and requires planning, or more accurately, waiting for the ideal conditions which occur during a small window after heavy rains.

 Devils Falls (80-90 ft est): I identified Devils Falls by satellite and topography with essentially no information about the drainage prior to my visit.
 Much to my excitement, Devis Falls turned out to be one of the great gems of the Ventana.
-The falls is located along the pristine Middle Fork Devils Canyon Creek, one of the most rugged and remote drainages in the wilderness where few humans have set foot.
 The falls contains two primary steps with spectacular turquoise pools in between.
 The upper segment is a few feet taller than the lower segment.
-Just above the main waterfall steps is a lead-in falls of about 20 ft with another turquoise pool (not included in the height).
+Just above the main waterfall step is a lead-in falls of about 20 ft with another turquoise pool (not included in the height).
 Perhaps most amazing about Devils Falls is its spectacular setting tucked into an incredibly rugged cirque of vertical cliffs culminating in a spire I dubbed “Devils Spire”.
-Similar to Canogas Falls on the South Fork Devils Canyon, Devils Falls has thick accumulation of mineral deposits on the rock surfaces in the pools and over the falls.

 Hellhole Falls (40 ft est): Hellhole Falls tumbles from a V-shaped notch into a chasm and ultimately into a large turquoise pool.
 Together with Canogas Falls and a half dozen other smaller falls within a relatively short distance, this is arguably the most rugged and impressive stretch of canyon in all of Big Sur.
 The lead up to Hellhole Falls is just as striking as the falls itself with a number of cascades and waterfalls over smooth bedrock.
 Behind the falls is a distinguished spire-like Santa Lucia Fir epitomizing the Ventana.
 I dubbed the falls “Hellhole” since it fits with the naming of the canyon and also because of the impasse that this falls presents to the adventurer to continuing upstream.
 However, the falls is not a true impasse since a very steep and loose gully downstream of the falls can be used to gain the cliffs where a bushwhacking traverse leads back to the creek upstream of the falls.
 Video of Hellhole Falls is in the last minute of the Devils Falls video above.